strainer/Fdrandom.js/readme.md

 if not available.

 Seeding pots with same data or setting same state produces identical random number streams.
-Any difference in seeds should result in completely unrelatable streams.
+Any difference in seeds should result in very different streams.

 Seeding digests all elements of any array or object up 1000 deep and strings up to 100,000 char.
 It could be used with repot() to